YannickLepage/LoginModule/README.md

 and  a .sql file for your database.
 This module is dedicated exclusively to secure login to the administration part of the site.
 Authorized users must be added directly into the database.
-In this module i kind of break the mvc model of the website to avoid modifying too much file from the cms and to simplify installation.
+In this module I kind of break the mvc model of the website to avoid modifying too much file from the cms and to simplify installation.